Amazon’s Mission Statement & Vision Statement (An Analysis)

 Amazon’s mission statement satisfies only a few of the conventional characteristics of ideal mission statements.
 For example, the company includes target customers and market (customers in the global market), and basic business aims (industry leadership and customer satisfaction) in the corporate mission.
 However, the company does not include technology and the nature of the business and its operations.
 In this regard, Amazon can add details in its corporate mission to give employees and investors a better idea of what the company is all about.
 These details should make the corporate mission statement more comprehensive, especially in representing the company’s businesses, such as online retail services, cloud-based computing services, digital content delivery, software and hardware, and brick-and-mortar retail (e.g., Amazon Go).

 Similar to the corporate mission, Amazon’s vision statement satisfies only a few of the ideal characteristics of vision statements.
 The e-commerce firm’s vision statement is one-sided, in that it focuses on workers only, without details about the long-term strategic targets of the business with regard to customers, products, industry, and market.
 Amazon’s corporate vision statement needs a holistic description of the target future condition of the e-commerce and technology corporation.
 An appropriate recommendation is to improve the vision statement by including how the company’s product mix (e-commerce service, cloud computing service, consumer electronics and other merchandise, etc.) relates to being the best employer and being the safest place to work.
-Additional details about long-term industry positioning could also make Amazon’s vision statement more relevant to the business and its investors.
-Such improvements to the vision statement could strengthen it in clearly guiding the technology firm’s long-term strategic planning.
+Additional details about long-term industry positioning can also make Amazon’s vision statement more relevant to the business and its investors.
+Such improvements to the vision statement can strengthen it in clearly guiding the technology firm’s long-term strategic planning.

 References